 In the wake of the accusations against Epstein, much was made of Maxwell’s disappearance.
 There were reports she could be hiding in Paris, in California, near Boston; that she was constantly on the move.
 The truth, as it turns out, was that she was in New Hampshire, holed up in a secluded luxury four-bed property, which is where she was arrested.

-She has now been charged with six federal crimes that span from 1994-97 and include conspiring to entice minors to engage in sex, as well as perjury following allegations that she lied to investigators about her involvement previously.
+She has now been convicted of five federal crimes that span from 1994-97 and include conspiring to entice minors to engage in sex, as well as perjury following allegations that she lied to investigators about her involvement previously.
 If found guilty, she could face up to 35 years in prison.

 In a memo to the court seeking pre-trial release, Maxwell is claiming she didn’t have contact with Epstein for more than a decade, much in the way that many of his other powerful associates have done before her.
 Although what bearing this will have on her charges (centred around the mid-nineties) remains to be seen.